wbl/roughtime-draft/draft-ietf-ntp-roughtime.md

 INDX MUST be zero at that time.
 Otherwise, let node be the next 32 bytes in PATH.
 If the current bit in INDX is 0 then `hash = H(0x01 ||
 node || hash)`, else `hash = H(0x01 || hash || node)`.

+PATH is thus the siblings from the leaf to the root.

 ## Validity of Response